The Cadbury Story

 Floating cows and a burst of bubbles launched Cadbury Dairy Milk Bubbly in August 2012.
 The new aerated offering came in a unique mould shape with soft, melt in your mouth, round chocolate bubbles.
 This delivered a smoother, lighter and creamier taste.

 The Cadbury Dairy Milk new look is launched

-In June 2013, Cadbury Dairy Milk introduced the new Cadbury Dairy Milk packaging, helping drive the essence of joy.
+In June 2013, Cadbury Dairy Milk introduced its new packaging, helping drive the essence of Joy.
 New icons representing each flavour of the Cadbury Dairy Milk range come to life in a fresh and fun way.

 Marvellous Creations is launched

-Launched in 2015, Marvellous Creations breaks the mould with its unique shaped blocks and out-of-the-ordinary unique ingredients.
-They feature Black Forest Jellies, Popping Candy and Astros covered in delicious Cadbury Dairy Milk chocolate.
-This is an ideal family sharing treat!
+Launched in 2015, Marvellous Creations broke the mould with its uniquely shaped blocks and out-of-the-ordinary ingredients.
+This became an ideal family sharing treat.

 5Star was revealed to thousands of music fans at a music concert in Ballito and shared a full-on chocolatey, caramelly, chewylicious taste experience.
 The unique craving that you get from this crunchy chocolate still inspires young South Africans to liberate their senses as they get lost in the taste.